City continues discussions on JOPs

-In June, the municipal executive of West Maas en Waal decided to designate two pilot locations for the installation of youth meeting places (JOPs).
+The Board of Mayor and Alderman of the municipality of West Maas en Waal decided in June to designate two pilot locations for placing youth meeting places (JOPs).

-Following this decision, residents living near both locations expressed various concerns about potential nuisance and safety issues.
-The municipality takes these concerns seriously and has paused the process during the summer period in order to hold follow-up discussions with local residents and other stakeholders.
-The concerns are not only about the expected impact of the JOPs; residents also have concerns about young people in general.
+Following this decision, residents living near both locations have raised various concerns about potential disturbances and safety.
+The municipality takes these concerns seriously and has put the process on hold for the summer in order to hold follow-up discussions with residents and other stakeholders.
+The concerns are not limited to the expected impact of the JOPs; residents also have concerns about youth in general.

 Young people are part of society

-The JOPs are part of the 'Ruimte voor de Jeugd' (Space for Youth) project.
-The aim of this project is to create a healthy, promising, and safe environment for young people.
-Alderman Rob Reuvers emphasizes the importance of the JOPs: "There are problems among young people that need attention.
-Creating youth meeting places can help to tackle these problems.
-This starts with understanding each other and giving young people space.
-By placing youth meeting places in neighborhoods, we create connections between young people and the neighborhood.
-In this way, young people become a real part of society.
-Together with residents and professionals, we can ensure a safe and healthy environment in which our youth can grow up."
+The JOPs are part of the “Space for Youth” project.
+The goal of this project is to create a healthy, opportunity-rich, and safe environment for young people.
+Alderman Reuvers emphasizes the importance of the JOPs: “There are issues among young people that require attention.
+Creating youth meeting places can help address these issues.
+This starts with mutual understanding and giving young people space.
+By placing these youth meeting places in neighborhoods, we create a connection between young people and the community.
+This way, young people truly become part of society.
+Together with residents and professionals, we can ensure a safe and healthy environment in which our youth can grow up.”

 Next steps

-The municipality is continuing discussions with local residents in order to develop a pilot project that enjoys broad support.
-The input of local residents is very important in this regard.
-Together with professionals, young people, and local residents, the municipality wants to take further steps in this project.
+The municipality remains in dialogue with local residents to develop a pilot project with broad support.
+The input of local residents is of great importance in this regard.
+Together with professionals, young people, and local residents, the municipality intends to take further steps in this project.

 More information